Research shows that sleep can dramatically reduce your stress levels. A good night’s sleep may be just what you need for stress relief!

 According to the American Psychological Association, research has shown that most Americans would be happier, healthier, and safer if they were to sleep an extra 60 to 90 minutes per night.

-How Stress Affects our Bodies
+How Stress Impacts our Bodies

 Stress takes a toll on both our minds and our bodies.